ROSES AT BELL

 The Bell Labs Holmdel Complex was completed in 1962, one year after the death of its architect Eero Saarinen.
 Entirely mirrored, the building reflects its pastoral environs perfectly, mapping them onto its modernist grid.
 The transistor, the laser, and the very ones and zeroes of information theory are among the many breakthroughs that came from the two million square feet of mind space inside.

-In late August, ten thousand roses of different colors and varieties will be placed in the atrium.
-Every petal will be picked and photographed by men at individual stations arranged on a floor pattern by Josef Albers, producing a digital data set.
+In late August, ten thousand roses of different colors and varieties were placed in the atrium.
+Over the course of four days, as many petals as possible were picked and photographed by men at individual stations, producing a digital data set.

-The workers will set aside the petals they consider most beautiful.
-Those will be taken to a private room, where another person will also select petals for their beauty, and press them to create a physical subset.
+The workers set aside the petals they considered most beautiful.
+Those were taken to a private room, where they were pressed to create a physical subset.

-The last day of the installation, Saturday the 27th, will be open to the public.
-The previous days will be recorded on 16 mm film by a documentary crew.
+The last day of the installation, Saturday the 27th, was open to the public.
+The previous days were recorded on 16 mm film by a film crew.

 In 1984, the Bell System was first broken up, and subsequently downsized as the nature of scientific research adapted to corporate needs.
 Bell had ushered in the age of information; the building was abandoned and nearly demolished.
 It is being revived as multi-purpose space by Somerset Development — now, Bell Works.

 Today, the walls resonate.
 The whiteboards still bear formulas and the switchboards are numbered by hand.
 Once the process of photographing is completed, the digital petals will be analyzed — the color and vibrance, shape and contour, pattern of the pixels — to cluster images and find links.
-Perhaps the 200,000+ images could be used to create unique new digital petals by interpolation, or perhaps machine learning can reveal conclusions about beauty.
+Perhaps the 100,000 images generated can be used to create unique new digital petals by interpolation, or perhaps machine learning can reveal conclusions about beauty.
 The field of critical interpretation is open.